Available on PS4 and Xbox One now. PC release to follow

 It’s this increased emphasis on teamwork and forward planning that kept me spurning Titanfall 2 (my go-to competitive shooter) and playing Destiny 2 well after I’d clocked up enough time to finish the multiplayer section of this review.
 So far it’s actually proven a bigger incentive than Destiny 2’s Diablo-like loot system, which for most was the only reason to keep coming back to the original game.

-The emphasis on strategy and teamwork carries over into the game’s Raids, which remain the ultimate challenge for Destiny players.
+The emphasis on strategy and teamwork carries over into the game’s Raids, which remains the ultimate challenge for Destiny players.

 Avoiding any spoilers, but even with a Fireteam that completed every Raid in the original Destiny, we struggled with Destiny 2’s first Raid: Leviathan.